JoaovitorCarvalho20/Bickcraft/README.md

 # Bickcraft
-#Projeto do curso do Curso de Front-end da origamid, essa e a parte um do projeto
+#Projeto do Curso de Front-end da origamid, essa e a parte um do projeto